jackmoody11/stockscore/README.rst

     pytest tests/test_fundamental_functions.py

-For more information on how to use py.test (like how to select a few tests), `look here`_ for the official py.test docs.
+For more information on how to use pytest (like how to select a few tests), `look here`_ for the official pytest docs.

 Deployment
 ----------

 In order to make code styling simple, this project uses black_.
-To make sure your pull request follows the format, run :code:`black stockScore` while working in the main :code:`stockScore` directory.
+To make sure your pull request follows the format, run :code:`black stockscore` while working in the main :code:`stockscore` directory.

 This project is very simple to deploy to a live system.
 To change which tests you are using, change which functions are added to the suites (this is the name used in both files) of :code:`fundamental_functions.py` and :code:`technical_functions.py`.